The spotless lamb slumbered into silence.

 Eloise Clary, the shepherdess, would have stained the countryside black if given the choice.
 In curses and tears, she cried out to the skies for her own life to be taken.
 The winds were her sole answer.
 If she had not loved the lamb so much, one would think her insane.
 Yet above all else, she was desperate.
 The clouds could be colored in her own blood, but not her lamb’s -- not her little shepherd’s.

 Though around the same size, the beloved “lamb” was not an animal, but a young child.
-More than that, he was not simply her assistant shepherd-- he was her son.
+More than that, he was not simply her assistant shepherd-- he was her adopted son.
+For years she had prayed for a child.
+No more than a week later, Pierre stumbled into her life.
 Pierre was a tiny boy for the tender age of eight.
 With a sun kissed tan and bright eyes, the child looked to be around six; yet as he bled and grew pasty white, one could see him as an ageless spirit.

 Before leaving the cottage, Pierre was restless and shrieked when bundled into her arms.
 He cried out once, twice, then once more.
 It was in the matter of four screams that his energy vanished.
 His gnashing of teeth and crying began to fade with his blood, and all had ended from leaving the cottage door.
 Empty of blood, empty of tears, Pierre was mute.
 Silence clutched onto the boy like a lurching demon, tugging at his wound slowly.